 Surgery to bypass damaged areas of the lymphatic system may help to reduce the severity of lymphedema symptoms or decrease the progression of the disease.
-Dr. Potter focuses on surgery for the upper extremities – her typical patient develops the disease as a result of breast cancer treatment.
 People who benefit most are earlier in the course of disease and have surgery in conjunction with ongoing complete decongestive therapy (CDT) in order to manage symptoms, and improve quality of life.

 Following surgery, some patients will see a substantial improvement in their symptoms, while others may experience little to no improvement.
 It is important to recognize that this disease cannot be cured, even through surgery.
 Surgery may be a useful addition to complete decongestive therapy, and CDT should be resumed about 4 weeks after surgery and continued ongoing for the best results.

 While many people suffering from lymphedema have heard about the surgical technique known as Vascularized Lymph Node Transfer, we typically recommend it only for severe cases and only after significant counseling regarding risks and alternatives.
 These risks will be carefully discussed in detail during a patient’s consultation.